Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Complete the task:

-A fish - a fish, a path - a path, a spoon - a spoon, a cone - a cone, a mushroom - a mushroom, a tooth - a tooth, a box - box
+Fish - fish, path - path, spoon - spoon, cone - cone, mushroom - mushroom, tooth - tooth, box - box

-Children do not know how to evaluate this work: the task was completed correctly, but the design record does not correspond to the norm.
-(First, according to the spelling rules, we write a test word, then a checked one).
+Children do not know how to evaluate this work: the task was completed correctly, but the recording of the design does not meet the norm.
+(First, according to spelling rules, we write the test word, then the word being checked).

-The teacher reminds the students that in order to evaluate the work, it is necessary to compare it with the standard.
+The teacher reminds students that in order to evaluate the work, it is necessary to compare it with the standard.
 The standard is posted.
-Children find similarities and differences.
+Children find commonalities and differences.

-At the reading lesson, the children were asked to evaluate the retelling of the story, which was prepared at home.
+During the reading lesson, children were asked to evaluate a retelling of a story that had been prepared at home.
 The story was correct, consistent, but not detailed.
-When recording homework, the children were told that we were preparing a detailed retelling.
+Children upon registration homework It was clarified that we were preparing a detailed retelling.

 Some important actions of the story have been omitted and the actions of the story are therefore not fully covered.

-The students found themselves in a problem situation: there are no mistakes, but something does not correspond to the norm.
-The standard helped to resolve, the teacher reads out the text of a detailed retelling.
+The students found themselves in a problematic situation: there were no mistakes, but something did not correspond to the norm.
+The standard helped to resolve it; the teacher reads out the text of a detailed retelling.

-Children compare the student's answer with the standard, come to the conclusion that the first one does not have completeness.
+Children compare the student’s answer with the standard and come to the conclusion that the first one is not complete.

-At the lesson of labor training, the children made a model of a box with a lid.
+During the labor training lesson, the children made a model of a box with a lid.

-Teacher: How to evaluate the result of your activity?
+Teacher: How to evaluate the results of your activities?

-Children: It is necessary to examine the product and compare with the standard.
+Children: It is necessary to examine the product and compare it with the standard.

-Children: Compliance with dimensions in manufacturing, accuracy, method of connecting parts, marking accuracy, the final result of the model.
+Children: Compliance with dimensions during manufacturing, accuracy, method of joining parts, marking accuracy, the final result of the model.

 Teacher: Find commonalities and differences (advantages and disadvantages).

-Children: Not very accurate work, dimensions are not respected.
+Children: Not very neat work, the dimensions were not respected.

-Children: Option 2 of the model can be considered a reference.
+Children: Option 2 of the model can be considered the reference.

 3 2 1